The Cornwall We Want

 Traffic Restrictions - A great Idea!

-by Clare H, almost 4 years ago
+by Clare H, over 4 years ago

 As we emerged from lockdown I became quite uneasy about the opening up of Cornwall, especially as we have all been so lucky down here, in having so few COVID19 cases, compared to most of the rest of the UK.
 A sudden influx of people seemed so daunting.